Bluewater Shopping Centre

-Bluewater Shopping Centre (commonly known as Bluewater) is a large out-of-town shopping centre in Stone (postally Greenhithe), Kent, England, just outside the M25 motorway ring, 17.8 mi east south east of London's centre.
+Bluewater Shopping Centre is a large out-of-town shopping centre, located just outside Dartford, Kent, and accessible from the M25 motorway and A2.
 Opened on 16 March 1999 in a former chalk quarry after ten years of building works, the site (including car parks) occupies 240 acres and has a sales floor area of 154,000 m^{2} (1,600,000 ft^{2}) over three levels, making it the fifth-largest shopping centre in the UK (after Westfield London, MetroCentre, Trafford Centre and Westfield Stratford City).
 Elsewhere in Europe only Istanbul's Cevahir Mall and Vienna's (Vösendorf) Shopping City Süd are bigger.
 The floor plan is a triangular shape with 210 stores, including three anchors, 50 cafés and restaurants, and a 17-screen cinema.
 The centre employs 7,000 people and serves over 28 million visitors a year.
 A main rival is the Lakeside Shopping Centre and its two retail parks in West Thurrock, Essex, just across the River Thames, 8 mi away by road or 3.2 mi as the crow flies.

-It is owned by three major UK institutions: Landsec (55%), Prudential and PRUPIM (35%) and Hermes (10%).
+It is owned by three major UK institutions: Landsec (55%), M&G Real Estate (35%) and Federated Hermes (10%).